 In addition to his work as a composer, performer, and teacher, he is also regularly involved with research and support activities related to electroacoustic music, including co-production of the Oscillations Festival (2003, 2005, 2008, and 2012); a term as President of Canada’s national electroacoustic music association, the Canadian Electroacoustic Community; and serving as a consultant to a research study on the sociology of creative technology, at Acadia University.

 Steven Naylor continues to pursue a diverse range of activities.
 Some current highlights include:

 - Founder and artistic director of subText, a flexible ensemble and presentation organization that blends improvised and through-composed music, incorporating both instrumental and electroacoustic resources.

 - Independent composer of instrumental, mixed-media, and electroacoustic works; associate composer, Canadian Music Centre.

-- Adjunct Professor (non-remunerated) and occasional part-time teacher in the Acadia University School of Music.
+- Adjunct Professor (non-remunerated), affiliated researcher, and occasional part-time teacher in the Acadia University School of Music.

 - Principal composer and artistic advisor for Mermaid Theatre of Nova Scotia, a company that produces sophisticated multi-lingual international theatre for young audiences.
 Steven’s scores for Mermaid have now played to live audiences of over 6 million, in fifteen countries.

 - Publishing a series of essays on digital arts, technology and society.